-The highly sustainable regional headquarters building will provide office space for 1,300 FTE, as part of a wider masterplan, also designed by the practice.
+The highly sustainable regional headquarters building will provide office space for 1,300 full-time employees as part of a wider master plan.

 Overview

 Developed in response to Santander's pledge to be net zero by 2050 and with a focus on wellbeing and sustainability, the scheme is BREEAM Excellent accredited and will be WELL Standard Platinum.